lydell/blog/posts/import-export-react-rollup/post.md

 My useEffect code is running.
 ```

+(It’s interesting to see how much webpack is doing out of the box for us, compared to Rollup’s more minimal and explicit approach.)

 So … is Rollup wrong?
 Not really.
 Normally, you can’t change what a named export points to from another module.

 ```js